Career Development – Page 3 – UW Graduate School Skip to content

 The academic year has flown by, and some grad students are graduating and approaching an exciting new phase in the working world: others are continuing their education and looking for summer work in-between.
 But what if you don’t have a job lined up, and are unsure of how to get started?

-Lucky for you, the Guru attended a workshop detailing an approach to the job search, taught by Caitlin Goldbaum, career coach at the Career & Internship Center.
+Lucky for you, the Guide attended a workshop detailing an approach to the job search, taught by Caitlin Goldbaum, career coach at the Career & Internship Center.
 The following is an outline of the strategies Caitlin recommends for a successful job search.
 It is being published in three parts, corresponding to the three phases of the job hunt: (1) self-assess; (2) identify the work you are looking for; (3) assess the three core strategies for job hunting.

 This week we focus on phase two: identifying the work you are looking for.
-Feel free to email the Guru with any questions, or comment below about any self-assessment tools or strategies that have worked for you.
+Feel free to email the Guide with any questions, or comment below about any self-assessment tools or strategies that have worked for you.
 Happy hunting, grad students!

 Phase two: Identify the kind of work you are looking for to help narrow your selection criteria and tailor your application materials.